engintron/engintron/README.md

 Please post your feedback and any issues or feature requests/suggestions in the project's issue tracker at: https://github.com/engintron/engintron/issues

 If you use Engintron, please take a moment to post a review and/or rating in the cPanel Applications Directory at: https://applications.cpanel.com/listings/view/Engintron-Nginx-on-cPanel

+### Donate & support the development of Engintron
+Does Engintron bring value to your business?
+If so, you can donate & support the development of Engintron at: https://engintron.com/?donate

 ### I need commercial support - do you offer such services?